coop152/obsidian-vaults/Year 3/Third Year Project/Overview of Time classes.md

 # Duration
 Is an incredibly convoluted wrapper around literally a single double value.
 Just replace this with chrono::duration (or dont touch it at all who cares)

+# WeekDay
+Another class like Duration that's basically a wrapper around a single double value.
+Represents a day of the week (i.e. 1 = Sunday, 7 = Saturday).
+Offers